-We can tell you who they are, but it is up to you (not us) to contact them.
+We can tell you who they are, but it is up to you to contact them.

 How do I get the banns read?

-We ask that you complete a form, so that the church is booked for the slot you want.
+We ask that you complete a form, available from the church office.

 When will our banns be read at Trinity?

-On the first 3 Sundays of the month before your wedding, at our 10a.m. service.
+On the second, third and fourth Sundays of the month before your wedding, at our 9.30am service.

 Is that all we need to know about the legal side?

 Normally, yes, although there are some circumstances that need special processes (e.g. involving non-UK nationals)

 At the first meeting with one of our clergy, details of the wedding service can be discussed.
 You may like to choose a special Bible passage to be read - the clergy will give some suggestions if you need help in this.

 The organist usually arranges to meet you both in church and give you help, if needed, in choosing hymns and music.